ryantibs/best-subset/README.md

 regression, based on a mixed integer quadratic program formulation of the subset selection problem and the Gurobi mixed integer program optimizer.
-It also contains tools for running simulations comparing best subset selection to other common sparse regression estimators such as the lasso and forward stepwise selection.
+It also contains tools for running simulations comparing best subset selection to the lasso and forward stepwise selection.

 The mixed integer programming formulation of subset selection and simulation setup is based on the paper: Bertsimas, King, Mazumder